Ewan-D/beginnersBase11ty/README.md

 in this case fairly well. (consider it the tl;dr).

-"A spring board for projects, which aims to be good for a beginner who enjoys just about enough simplicty to understand how the parts all fit together and build on solid(ish) understanding (hopefully!)"
+"A spring board for projects, which aims to be good for a beginner who enjoys just about enough simplicity to understand how the parts all fit together and build on solid(ish) understanding (hopefully!)"

 ### it would be great to...

 1. Learn how to use 11ty.
 Netlify Jamstack etc...
 2. Get on that goal I set myself a year ago; build blog.
 I know, I know I got distracted.
 There are so many options and alluring technologies etc to learn about.
 And so...
 3. Pick some tech and most importantly; stick with it!
 - SSG = 11ty
 - template = Nunjucks
 - style = Tailwind (which in turn will need postcss and autoprefixer but lets not worry to much about that now...)
 - deploy= Netlify
++ I really want a Baskerville font available from the get go.
+4. Have a base that I can go to for future projects and actually understanding how it all works.

 The great thing about 11ty is that if/when in the future I decide to change all the above I can.
 For now it is what I am sticking with in the spirit of 'getting